Metacor/Minecraft-Speedrun-Guide/readme.md

 *if the Village is in a Desert, Gather Wood and Stone before entering - Trees don't spawn, and buildings are Sand*
 *if high rolled, Taiga Villages have a chance to be very good, however on average they're worse than the ones above*

-* Gather 3 Logs → Craft 12 Planks → Craft [a Crafting Table + 8 Sticks](https://i.imgur.com/pzABDu2.webp)
+* Gather 3 Logs → Craft 12 Planks → Craft a [Crafting Table + 8 Sticks](https://i.imgur.com/3Is7R0F.webp)
-* Place the Crafting Table near your Mining Destination → Craft a Wooden Pickaxe → Mine 6 Stone →
+* Place the Crafting Table near your Mining Destination → Craft a [Wooden Pickaxe](https://i.imgur.com/AgRcfOf.webp) → Mine 6 Stone →
-	* Craft [a Stone Shovel, a Stone Axe, and a Stone Hoe](https://i.imgur.com/TCqDxat.webp) → Pickup the Crafting Table → Chop 8+ Logs
+	* Craft a [Stone Axe, a Stone Hoe, and a Stone Shovel](https://i.imgur.com/UDSN7Uc.webp) → Pickup the Crafting Table → Chop 8+ Logs

 ### Village Tasks:
 * Loot Blacksmiths, if available:
 	* if 10+ Obsidian: Skip Bucket → Mine 4 Stone, *(instead of 6)* → Skip the Stone Hoe Craft